awallace87/android-sample-apps/wiki-webview/README.md

 # Wiki Web Viewer

-This is a simple Pomodoro timer app that helps you focus on your tasks.
-It is built using contemporary Android development tools, libraries, and best practices.
+This is a simple viewer app for Wikipedia articles.
+It is built using the Wikipedia HTTP API, and is designed to be a simple, lightweight, and fast way to view Wikipedia articles.

 ## Features

-- Persistent To-Do List, with support for due dates
+- Search for articles
-- Pomodoro Timer, with customizable duration, and foreground notification
+- View article content in a clean, easy-to-read format
+- Use of adaptive layout to support all screen sizes